tseemann/abricate/README.md

 ## Input

-Abricate takes any sequence file that EMBOSS `seqret` can convert to FASTA files (eg. Genbank, EMBL), and they can be optionally `gzip` compressed.
+Abricate takes any sequence file that `any2fasta` can convert to FASTA files (eg. Genbank, EMBL), and they can be optionally `gzip` or `bzip2` compressed.
 ```
 abricate assembly.fa
 abricate assembly.fa.gz
 abricate assembly.gbk
-abricate assembly.gbk.gz
+abricate assembly.gbk.bz2
 ```

 It can take multiple files at once too: